lucia2007/discover-the-code/README.md

 ![The Winning message](./readme-images/) <!-- change the image>

-When the user manages to guess all the five colors in their correct order within the 12 attempts a winning message pops up accompanied by a winning chime.
+When the user manages to guess all the five colors in their correct order within 12 attempts, a winning message pops up accompanied by a winning chime.
 In the winning message the user can see how much time it took him to guess the code and how many attempts he/she needed.
 At the same time as the message is displayed, the secret row is revealed and the user can compare his guess to the secret code.
 At the end of the pop up message the user gets a choice to play again or to hide the winning message.
 When the user chooses the Play again option, the pop up is closed and the game is reset to the intial settings.
 When he chooses to close the modal, he can look more closely at his choices.

 [Back to top](#contents)